Prevent Missing Receipts in Expensify

 The invoice arrived in your inbox, you meant to forward it to receipts@expensify.com, and you got pulled into a meeting.
 Three weeks later nobody remembers that $49 charge from a SaaS vendor.
 This is by far the most common failure mode, and it scales linearly with how many subscriptions you pay for.

 Expensify identifies your account by the sending address.
-If you forward from a personal Gmail that isn't your primary login or a verified secondary contact method, the receipt silently disappears.
-No bounce.
-No error.
-Nothing in your Expenses tab.
-Users lose weeks before they realize this is happening.
+If you forward from a personal Gmail that isn't your primary login or a verified contact method, the receipt may not be associated with your account.
+Users can lose weeks before they realize the sender address was the issue.

 3. SmartScan stalled or returned low confidence